-I. INTRODUCTION

-1 Q. Please state your name, occupation, and business address.
-2 A. My name is Bob Jenks.
-I am the Executive Director of the Oregon Citizens' Utility 3 Board (CUB).
-My business address is 610 SW Broadway, Ste.
-400 Portland, 4 Oregon 97205.
-5 Q. What is the purpose of your Rebuttal and Cross-Answering Testimony?
-6 A. I respond to issues raised in PacifiCorp's (PAC or the Company) Reply Testimony 7 in response to CUB's Opening Testimony.
-This testimony also respond to some 8 issues raised by Staff of the Oregon Public Utility Commission (Staff), the Alliance 9 of Western Energy Consumers (AWEC), and Sierra Club.
-10 Q. How is your Rebuttal Testimony organized?
-11 A. My testimony is organized as follows: 12 A. COVID-19 Impacts and the Company's Request; 13 B. Cost of Capital; 14 C. Proposed Changes to the Power Cost Adjustment Mechanism (PCAM); 15 D. Wheeling Revenues; and
+In the Matter of ) PACIFICORP, dba PACIFIC POWEI Request for a General Rate Revision.
+ANSWERING TESTIMONY OF THEOREGON CITIZENS' UTILITYBOARD I. INTRODUCTION Q. Please state your name, occup oation, and business address.
+A. My name is Bob Jenks.
+I am the Executive Director of the Oregon Citizens' Utility Board (CUB).
+My business addr ress is 610 SW Broadway, Ste.
+400 Portland, Oregon 97205.
+Q. What is the purpose of your R Rebuttal and Cross-Answering Testimony?
+A. I respond to issues raised in Paci fiCorp's (PAC or the Company) Reply Testimony in response to CUB's Opening T estimony.
+This testimony also respond to some issues raised by Staff of the Oreg gon Public Utility Commission (Staff), the Alliance of Western Energy Consumers (AWEC), and Sierra Club.
+Q. How is your Rebuttal Testimor ny organized?
+A. My testimony is organized as fol lows: A. COVID-19 Impacts andB.
+Cost of Capital; I the Company's Request; C. Proposed Changes to theD.
+Wheeling Revenues; and e Power Cost Adjustment Mechanism (PCAM); d

+E. Jim Bridger Units 3 and 4 SCRs.

+II.
+DISCUSSION

-1 E. Jim Bridger Units 3 and 4 SCRs.
-2 II.
-DISCUSSION 3 A. COVID-19 Impacts and the Company's Request 4 Q .
-The Company's Opening Case was developed before the COVID-19 5 emergency.
-CUB addressed the impacts of COVID-19 on the Company's 6 customers in its Opening Testimony.
-In Reply Testimony, did the 7 Company address how COVID-19 changes its case?
-8 A. CUB's review of the Company's Reply Testimony found only one adjustment to 9 the Company's case due to the COVID-19 emergency-the Company discussed 10 what happens if it causes a construction delay for the new wind facilities that 11 Company is constructing.
-1 Beyond that, the Company spent a considerable amount 12 of ink discussing how the effects of the virus on capital markets are not a reason to 13 reject the Company's proposed capital structure and Return on Equity (ROE).
-2 The 14 Company dismissed CUB's concern that the economic effects of the virus on 15 customers are a reason not eliminate the earnings test and deadbands associated 16 with the current PCAM, which would shift risk to customers.
-3 Finally, PAC was 17 clear that it should get cost recovery for the effects of the virus on the Company's 18 earnings.
-4 In short, the Company's position is that everything it requested when 19 this case was filed when unemployment was at record low levels is still 20 appropriate, even with the largest numbers of customers unemployed since the 21 Great Depression.
-The Company seeks to mitigate the risk COVID-19 may place
+- A. COVID-19 Impacts and the Company's Request - 4 Q. The Company's Opening Case was developed before the COVID-19 - 5 emergency.
+CUB addressed the impacts of COVID-19 on the Company's - 6 customers in its Opening Testimony.
+In Reply Testimony, did the - 7 Company address how COVID-19 changes its case? - A. CUB's review of the Company's Reply Testimony found only one adjustment to 8 the Company's case due to the COVID-19 emergency-the Company discussed 9 what happens if it causes a construction delay for the new wind facilities that 10 Company is constructing.
+Beyond that, the Company spent a considerable amount 11 of ink discussing how the effects of the virus on capital markets are not a reason to 12 reject the Company's proposed capital structure and Return on Equity (ROE).
+The 13 14 Company dismissed CUB's concern that the economic effects of the virus on customers are a reason not eliminate the earnings test and deadbands associated 15 with the current PCAM, which would shift risk to customers.
+Finally, PAC was 16 clear that it should get cost recovery for the effects of the virus on the Company's 17 earnings.
+In short, the Company's position is that everything it requested when 18 this case was filed when unemployment was at record low levels is still 19 appropriate, even with the largest numbers of customers unemployed since the 20 Great Depression.
+The Company seeks to mitigate the risk COVID-19 may place 21

-1 UE 374 - PAC/2000/Wilding/9.
-2 UE 374 - PAC/2100/Kobliha/5; PAC/2200/Bulkley/3, 20, 22-23, 25-27, 29, 31-32, 50, 54, 81, 87-88, 114.
+&lt;sup>1 UE 374 - PAC/2000/Wilding/9.

+&lt;sup>2 UE 374 - PAC/2100/Kobliha/5; PAC/2200/Bulkley/3, 20, 22-23, 25-27, 29, 31-32, 50, 54, 81, 87-88, 114 on its shareholders while simultaneously turning a cold shoulder to the impacts its rate request would have on its struggling customers.

-3 UE 374 - PAC/3000/Graves/32-33.
+&lt;sup>3 UE 374 - PAC/3000/Graves/32-33.